Profiling individual people and telling their story is a fundamental method of documentary style filmmaking.

 I did not do this because this video was produced in a context of JOURNALISM.
 I needed images of the actual wreck, not just any generic wreck.
 There was no way I could get them by deadline so I left them out.

 If I had not been telling this story in the context of journalism, I would have felt free to use generic wreck shots and sounds.
-It would have added to the impact of the story, but it would have crossed ethical boundaries of realism in journalism for me.
+It would have added to the impact of the story, but it would have crossed ethical boundaries of realism in journalism.
 Now there is not much ethical journalism going on in America today but that is another post!
 I always tried to be strict with the boundaries of journalism, even if that made the story less dramatic.